-Anyone can get tested on SUDOSCAN® to assess their sudomotor function unless they have a specific contra-indication.
+Testing on SUDOSCAN® to evaluate sudomotor function is generally available for anyone unless there is a specific contra-indication.

-A large study performed on healthy individuals showed no significant differences in hand or feet ESC between men and women.
+A study conducted on healthy individuals revealed that there were no notable variances in hand or foot ESC between males and females.

-Clinical tests demonstrated that temperature does not impact test results.
-However, it is recommended not to perform a SUDOSCAN® test if the electrodes are too cold or on a patient immediately after coming in from an extremely cold environment.
+Clinical tests have shown that the SUDOSCAN® test results are not affected by temperature.
+However, it is advised not to conduct the test when the electrodes are too cold or on a patient who has just entered from an extremely cold environment.

-There is no safety concern for testing children on SUDOSCAN®, and preliminary data obtained from clinical studies in pediatric age ranges are encouraging.
-However, outside of research trials, SUDOSCAN use remains restricted to the adult population until FDA clearance is obtained for pediatric age groups.
+Testing children on SUDOSCAN® does not raise any safety concerns, and preliminary data from clinical studies conducted on pediatric age ranges showed promising results.
+However, SUDOSCAN use is limited to the adult population until the FDA approves its use for pediatric age groups.

-Yes.
-SUDOSCAN can be used to measure peripheral sudomotor function, which can be impaired in various disease states, such as type 1 diabetes.
+Certainly.
+SUDOSCAN is capable of evaluating peripheral sudomotor function, which can be compromised in numerous medical conditions, including type 1 diabetes.

-HbA1C is used to monitor blood glucose levels over the preceding 3-month period, whereas SUDOSCAN® measures sweat gland function.
-Therefore, there is no strict correlation between HbA1c and SUDOSCAN results, but they can each provide very important and different information about your medical condition.
+SUDOSCAN® measures sweat gland function, while HbA1C is used to monitor blood glucose levels over the past 3 months.
+Hence, there is no direct relationship between HbA1c and SUDOSCAN results, but they can each provide valuable and distinct information regarding your medical condition.

-Nerve conduction studies (NCS, also known as EMG) measure the function of large, myelinated nerves, and SUDOSCAN® measures the function of small sweat gland nerve fibers.
-The two tests are therefore not likely to correlate since they measure 2 different types of nerves.
+Nerve conduction studies (NCS), or electromyography (EMG), assess the function of large, myelinated nerves, while SUDOSCAN® evaluates the function of small sweat gland nerve fibers.
+As a result, there is little likelihood of correlation between the two tests since they measure different nerve types.

-Retesting with SUDOSCAN® can safely be done any time.
-Your physician can decide with you if another test is necessary based on changes in your treatment or your condition.
+You can safely undergo a SUDOSCAN® retest at any time.
+Your doctor can help determine if another test is needed based on any changes in your treatment or medical condition.